Özge Kırdar Kinasts

-Özge Kırdar Kinasts (born November 26, 1985, in Kütahya, Turkey)is a Turkish volleyball player.
+Özge Kırdar Kinasts (born June 26, 1985, in Kütahya, Turkey)is a Turkish volleyball player.
 She is 182 cm and plays as setter.
-She currently plays for Eczacıbaşı VitrA and wears number 9.
+She currently plays for Sporting Clube de Portugal.
 She is regular national team player.

 Career

 Kırdar won the 2016–17 Challenge Cup and won the tournament's Most Valuable Player award.

 Personal life

 Kırdar is married to Girts Kinasts (former CI at Flyspot and current Nine Set manager).
 She is the twin sister of VakıfBank Güneş Sigorta Türk Telekom outside hitter Gözde Kırdar.